SpiNNakerManchester/spio/designs/dvs_on_hssl/README.md

 SpiNNaker high-speed serial interface to DVS
 ============================================

-This repository contains an FPGA design to interace an event-based sensor, such as an event camera or DVS, to a SpiNNaker system through a High-Speed Serial Link (HSSL).
+This repository contains an FPGA design to interface an event-based sensor, such as an event camera or DVS, to a SpiNNaker system.

 The design targets the Xilinx ZYNQ-based ZCU102 development board.
-It connects to the SpiNNaker system using a SATA cable.
-The design implements the spiNNlink protocol used in SpiNNaker systems for board-to-board interconnect.
+It connects to the SpiNNaker system using a SATA cable and intends to offer a choice of interfaces to the sensor.
+The initial implementation targets 10Gbs Ethernet.

 The design is built on top of [spI/O](https://github.com/SpiNNakerManchester/spio), the library of FPGA designs and reusable modules for I/O and internal connectivity in SpiNNaker systems.
+In particular, the design uses spiNNlink, the board-to-board interconnect implemented on SpiNNaker Systems, to transport sensor events between the ZCU102 board and SpiNNaker.

 spiNNlink
 ---------